 The sessions follow a “flipped classroom” model, where PhD candidates are expected to read the articles beforehand, and sessions focus on presenting and discussing these materials.
 Because the course is set as an intensive 4-day course, PhD candidates need to read all the articles before the course starts, reading carefully all the articles during the course days is not feasible.

 - active classroom discussions of the articles students have to read before the course starts

-- presentation(s) of one or two articles assigned by the course instructor (depending on the number of students registered to the course)
+- presentation(s) of two or three articles assigned by the course instructor (depending on the number of students registered to the course)

 - a proposal for a paper on one of the 8 main topics/themes discussed in the course (maximum 5000 words including references) due one month after the last session of the course.